Rocester

 Rocester /ˈroʊstər/ is a village and civil parish in the East Staffordshire district of Staffordshire, England.
-Its name is spelt Rowcestre in the Domesday Book.
+Its name is spelt Rowcestre in the Domesday Book of 1086.
 It is located on the Derbyshire border.

 Geography

 The village is about 4 mi north of Uttoxeter and 8.5 mi southwest of Ashbourne, situated on the county border with Derbyshire.
 According to the 2001 census the parish had a population of 1,431.
 The village lies on a triangle of land between the River Churnet and River Dove, which join to the south.
 The parish borders, from the south going clockwise, the parishes of Uttoxeter Rural, Croxden, Denstone, Ellastone, all in East Staffordshire, and then Norbury and Roston, Marston Montgomery and Doveridge, all in the Derbyshire Dales district of Derbyshire.

 History

 A Roman fort was founded on the site in about 69 AD, as an intermediate point between Derby and Newcastle-under-Lyme on a route later known as Long Lane.
 The remains of the earthworks can still be seen.
 After the Romans departed in about 400 AD, the village remained in use by the Anglo-Saxons throughout the Middle Ages.

 In 1141 the St Mary's Augustinian Abbey was built on the site now known as Abbey Fields.
 The order was disbanded in 1538; the abbey and its chapel were demolished and a manor house was built on the site.

 The village church, St Michael's, was constructed in the 13th century.
 It was mostly rebuilt in 1873, although the tower is the original.

 In 1781 Richard Arkwright bought an old corn mill on the River Dove and converted it to a water-powered cotton mill.
 This introduced industry to a predominantly agricultural community.
 With industry came the canal and railway networks, and Rocester became an important trading point.
 The mill was a great driving force in the expansion of the village; its owners were responsible for much building in the village.
 The mill has now been converted into the JCB Academy.

-On 1 August 1849 Rocester railway station was opened by the North Staffordshire Railway.
+On 1 August 1849 Rocester railway station was opened by the North Staffordshire Railway and closed on 4 January 1965.